Fine watches – Top 10 Brands You Should Consider Investing in 2021

 For the best watches to invest in 2020 and 2021 list our final brand is the Italian manufacturer, Panerai.
 Named after founder Giovanni Panerai who opened his first watch shop in Florence, Italy in 1860.
 Panerai watches have become increasingly collectable in recent years, thanks to their unusual cushion-shaped cases and quality movements.
 All Panerai watches are limited edition, albeit the differences between them are slight.
 This means every Panerai watch will become collectable at some point, with rarer editions being the most sought after.

 If you are just starting your watch investment portfolio, the Panerai Luminor Base is a great place to start.
 Introduced in 1950, the Luminor is a dive watch containing an ETA 6497 hand wound movement.
 This movement was replaced by Panerai’s own movement in 2017 which bumped up the price by more than £1000.
 This makes the original ETA 6497 based Luminor a bargain, and it’s sure to increase in value as new models become more expensive.

-As you can see, the choice of potential investment watches is vast and covers a wide spectrum of prices.
-You can start your collection be spending only a few thousand pounds, or you could literally invest millions.
+As you can see, the choice of best watches to collect for investment in 2020 and 2021 is vast and covers a wide spectrum of prices.
+You can start your collection by spending only a few thousand pounds, or you could literally invest millions.
 As with any investment, no watch is guaranteed to increase in value.
 But if you buy a good watch from a reputable and knowledgeable buyer, you can greatly increase your chances of success.